 Stem cell transplant can cure patients across multiple diseases, but its use carries with it risks of toxicity, serious adverse events and death.
 Because many of our therapies are used to prepare or treat patients undergoing stem cell transplant, patients in our clinical trials or patients that use any of our product candidates may be subject to many of the risks that are currently inherent to the stem cell transplant process.
 In particular, stem cell transplant involves certain known potential post-procedure complications that may manifest several weeks or months after a transplant and which may be more common in certain patient populations.
 For example, up to 20% of patients with inherited metabolic diseases treated with a transplant experience primary engraftment failure, resulting in severe complications, including death.
-Another example is autoimmune cytopenia, a known and severe frequent complication of the transplant procedure that can result in death.
-We have reported that patients treated with MGTA-456 in our ongoing Phase 2 study successfully engrafted and subsequently developed autoimmune cytopenia, which in one case, resulted in death.
-Although these autoimmune cytopenias were deemed to be unrelated to MGTA-456, if these or other serious adverse events, undesirable side effects, or unexpected characteristics are identified during the development of any of our product candidates, we may need to limit, delay or abandon our further clinical development of those product candidates, even if such events, effects or characteristics were the result of stem cell transplant or related procedures generally, and not directly or specifically caused or exacerbated by our product candidates.
+We have reported that patients treated with MGTA-456 in our ongoing Phase 2 study successfully engrafted, and subsequently developed autoimmune cytopenia, a known and frequent complication of the transplant procedure.
+The first patient in our Phase 2 study in inherited metabolic disorders subsequently died from this complication.
+These cytopenias were deemed by both the principal investigator overseeing the Phase 2 study and the chair of our data safety monitoring committee to be unrelated to the use of MGTA-456 specifically but instead were deemed to be related to complications common to the transplant procedure.
+If these or other serious adverse events, undesirable side effects, or unexpected characteristics are identified during the development of any of our product candidates, we may need to limit, delay or abandon our further clinical development of those product candidates, even if such events, effects or characteristics were the result of stem cell transplant or related procedures generally, and not directly or specifically caused or exacerbated by our product candidates.
 All serious adverse events or unexpected side effects are continually monitored per the clinical study's approved protocol.
-If serious adverse events are determined to be directly or specifically caused or exacerbated by our product candidates, we would follow the study protocol's requirements, which call for our data safety m
+If serious adverse events are determined to be directly or specifically caused or exacerbated by our product candidates, we would follow the study protocol's requirements, which call for our data safety monitoring committee to review all available clinical data in making a recommendation regarding the study's continuation.

-If we are not able to identify a safe and effective dose for any of our antibody drug conjugates, or ADCs, we may need to delay, abandon or limit our development of any potential product candidates.
+If we are not able to identify a safe and effective dose for any of our ADCs, we may need to delay, abandon or limit our development of any potential product candidates.